syncfusion-content/fileformat-docs/FileFormat/Presentation/Loading and Saving the Presentation.md

 ## Opening an encrypted presentation

-You can open an encrypted PowerPoint presentation from either file path or stream using the following overloads of Open method as shown below
+You can open an encrypted PowerPoint presentation from either file path or stream by using the following overloads of Open method as follows.

 {% highlight c# %}
 [C#]

-//Open an existing encrypted presentation from stream
+//Opens an existing encrypted presentation from stream

 IPresentation presentation = Presentation.Open(presentationStream, password);